muhammadsna76/TapSwapVideos/README.md

 # TapSwapVideos
-Join my Telegram @ZAIBITECH  ###This script will help you to complete all of your cinema video tasks.
+Join my Telegram https://t.me/ZAIBITECH  ###This script will help you to complete all of your cinema video tasks.

 **TapSwapVideos** is a simple tool designed to automatically enter YouTube cinema codes for easy access to various video features.
-The repository includes a **Tampermonkey** script that you can import and run to automate the process.
+The repository includes a **Tampermonkey/Violentmonkey** script that you can import and run to automate the process.

 ---

 ## Features

 - Automatically enters YouTube cinema codes.
-- Includes a **Tampermonkey** script to simplify the process.
+- Includes a **Tampermonkey/Violentmonkey** script to simplify the process.
 - Works with a browser extension for easy setup.

 ---